Best Southern Food in Asheville—A Local’s Perspective

 Image from Unsplash

 I contend that at least fifty percent of Southern cuisine's allure lies upon the humble biscuit.
-When biscuits are good good, they’re real good, and Biscuit Head bakes some real good biscuits.
+When biscuits are good, they’re real good, and Biscuit Head bakes some real good biscuits.

 And yet, as the old saying goes, “A man cannot live on biscuits alone.”
 But not to fear.
 At Biscuit Head you can pair your breadstuffs with bacon, pimento cheese, country ham, siracha sausages, fried chicken, and five kinds of gravy.
 It’s a wonderful fusion of some of the best food of the South, all pulled together by the time-honored biscuit.